ethan-j-l/web-dev-portfolio/README.md

 # Ethan J. Li

-I am a freelance Full Stack WordPress Developer in my spare time.
-In the last 4 years I have worked with graphic designers and developed several WordPress based websites.
+I am an efficient Shopify & WordPress Developer based in Montreal, Canada.
+I enjoy working on challenging projects and finishing work faster than I quoted.

-I have a lot of experience in communicating technical ideas to non-technical people.
+I have a lot of experience in communicating technical ideas with non-technical people.
+I am good at spotting potential miscommunications between developers & non-developers.
+I tend to ask many questions before taking a job, such that I am on the same page with the clients in terms of what they want.

 For my day job, I work as a C++ Software Developer on video games and game engines.
 I enjoy digging into complex systems and tackle difficult problems.